 Any member being abusive will be banned from the group.
 Same goes for any other kind of negative attitude or behaviour in the group, such as:

 - Questioning the very nature of the Rules of the CDChallenge (we ask you to read them before joining the group)

 - Behaving as an ''art heckler'' and rudely attack the artists for their creative choices

 - Any form of ''recreational outrage'' towards us or the artworks posted in the group (everything is racist, everything is sexist, everything that I don't like is fascist, and so on)

-All the above will also lead to a permanent ban from the group.
-We don't take these decisions lightly, but if negative, careless or nonsensical behaviour will force us to take action, we will do it.
+All the cases listed above can potentially lead to a permanent ban from the group.
+We don't take these kind of decisions lightly, but if a negative, careless or nonsensical behaviour will force us to take action, we will do it.
 If you have been banned from the group and you wish to join in again, you can attempt to contact us HERE.
-We will evaluate your case and try get back to you at our earliest convenience.
-If we decide to let you join the community again, you will be asked to formally apologise to us and to all the members of the community with a public post in the group.
+After evaluating your case, if we decide to let you join the community again, you will be asked to formally apologise to us and to all the members of the community with a public post in the group.

 A ''Group Jumper'' is a member of the group who writes fake comments (or irrelevant ones with the help of a friend) on their own post to make their artwork ''jump'' on top of the group wall in order to boost the visibility for their work.
 Posts should go on the top of the group wall only when there's a genuine interaction with them and, since the group has thousands of members, we need to remind you that maintain a correct behaviour is essential to be part of this community.
 The members of the CDChallenge are luckily very touchy about this issue and they have the ability to flag to us anyone who attempts to do this in the group.